highfidelity/hifi-docs-grav-content/06.sell/01.add-item/01.upload-avatar/docs.md

 This is the URL you will use when you [change your avatar](../../../explore/personalize-experience/change-avatar) in High Fidelity.

-If you wish to sell your avatar on the Marketplace, be sure to fill out your metadata and click "Submit for Review" to be verified and certified on the Marketplace.
+If you wish to sell your avatar on the Marketplace, be sure to fill out your metadata.
+You can format your item's description using [Markdown](../../../contribute/write-for-us#markdown-guide) syntax.
+Click "Submit for Review" to be verified and certified on the Marketplace.

 **See Also**